 You will have to look at a two dimensional pattern and envision what it would look like if folded on the dotted lines.

-You have to look at some illustrations and answer short questions about them.
-Questions on leverage, direction gears are turning, or on area.
+You will have to look at some illustrations and answer short questions about them.
+Questions are on leverage, direction gears are turning, or on area.

 The math part of the test is worth 50% of the test.
 It includes addition, subtraction, multiplication, long division, addition of fractions, subtraction of fractions, multiplication of fractions, division of fractions, converting percentages to decimals, and you must know how to convert improper fractions into proper fractions (lowest terms).
 You must also know how to read a tape measure.

 Take to the third decimal place, no remainders.

 1) What is 976.87 ÷ 6.78?

 2) What is 6/64 + 9/32?

 3) What is 14 5/8 – 12 3/4?

 6) What is 1/3 x 3/4?

 7) What is 2/3 ÷ 3/4?